gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-09-28-Ladies-Get-In-Formation.md

                          Country %in% c("Argentina", "Bolivia", "Brazil", "Chile", "Colombia", "Ecuador", "Guyana",  "Paraguay", "Peru", "Suriname", "Uruguay", "Venezuela, RB"), "South America"))

 The second issue I had with the dataset was the odd values in 1990.
-Every plot from the exercise made 1990 seem like an outlier, it skewed each graph in a way that didn't seem correct.
+Every plot from the exercise made 1990 seem like an outlier—it skewed each graph in a way that didn’t seem correct.
 From the example in the documentation with European countries, the percent of women in the Romanian parliament took a sharp drop after 1990.
-Knowing that this was right after the fall of Communism, I wondered if the spirit of revolution had produced progress on gender equity, only for it to receed in the years following.
+Knowing this was right after the fall of Communism, I wondered if the spirit of revolution had produced progress on gender equity, only for it to recede in the years following.

-A little investigation finds that the data was incorrect.
-The dataset shows Romania with a 34.4% of women in their 1990 Parliament while my research found that it was only 3.62% (14 out of 387) in the lower chamber and 0.84% (1 out of 119) in the upper chamber.
-While Romania is just one example, it is clear there is something wrong with the data.
+A little investigation finds the data to be incorrect.
+The dataset shows Romania with 34.4% women in their 1990 Parliament while my research found that it was only 3.62% (14 out of 387) in the lower chamber and 0.84% (1 out of 119) in the upper chamber.
+While Romania is just one example, there is clearly something wrong with the data.

-From the documentation, the 1990 data is from the World Bank directly while the 1997 and later data is from the Inter-Parliamentary
+From the documentation, the 1990 data is from the World Bank directly while the 1997 and later data is from the Inter-Parliamentary Union (IPU).
-Union (IPU).
 In addition, the World Bank data included upper chambers while the IPU data only includes lower chambers.
-I'm not sure that either of these are the cause of the enormous error we saw in the Romanian example but I know the inconsistent and unreliable data should be removed.
+I’m not sure that either of these are the cause of the enormous error we saw in the Romanian example, but I know the inconsistent and unreliable data needs to be removed.

 Visualizations
 ---------------

-With the 1990 data removed and The Americas seperated into North and South, I am ready to do some visualizing and analysis.
-The North American data set has 24 countries in it and when graphed, it is messy and not nice to read, [click if you dare](https://raw.githubusercontent.com/gerardrobertkirwin/gerardrobertkirwin.github.io/master/assets/img/WiP_Plots/North_America_Line_Plot.png).
+With the 1990 data removed and The Americas separated into North and South, I am ready to do some visualizing and analysis.
+The North American dataset includes 24 countries and produces a messy graph; [click if you dare](https://raw.githubusercontent.com/gerardrobertkirwin/gerardrobertkirwin.github.io/master/assets/img/WiP_Plots/North_America_Line_Plot.png).
 From this point forward, I will use the ten largest countries in North America.

 Here's a basic line graph with our data: